hscells/sysrev-screening-prioritisation/README.md

 ./gradlew build
 ```

 This will produce a binary at `ranklib/build/libs/ranklib.jar`.
-This is an important path in the project -
+This is an important path in the project - but will be
+built automatically in the pipeline.

+The pipeline extracts features and learns a model.
+To run the pipeline, use `./trainltr.sh`.
+You might need to tweak the
+parameters in it.